thoufix/obsidian-blog-pipeline/hugo-site/content/posts/n8n.md

 - [ ] Create Telegram bot and get token
 - [ ] Set up n8n on pilab and expose webhook (e.g., via Tailscale/Cloudflare Tunnel)
 - [ ] Build basic alert + command workflow
 - [ ] Test end-to-end with simple shell script trigger
+- [ ] need to stop jellyfin and want to spin up whenever I need
+- [ ] like that I need prowlarr and sonarr and radarr to stop and spin up whenever I need